trailbehind/DeepOSM/README.md

 # Deep OSM

-Detect roads and features in satellite imagery by training neural networks with OpenStreetMap (OSM) data.
+Detect roads and features in satellite imagery, by training neural networks with OpenStreetMap (OSM) data.
+The gist:

+* Download a chunk of satellite imagery
+* Download ways (i.e. road/trails) for that area from OSM
+* Generate training and evaluation data

 This is a work in progress.
 Experiment 1 went well, and now the goal is better data experiment 2.
 Read below to run the code for either.

 Contributions are welcome.
 Open an issue if you want to discuss something to do, or [email me](mailto:andrew@gaiagps.com).

-# Experiment 1 - TMS Tiles - Install Requirements
+# Experiment 1 - TMS Tiles

 ## Overview